 The actual cross country rides start at the bottom of the jump park.

 Don't be fooled by thinking this is a beginners park (like I did).
-There's a few tricky corners on this loop and it can bring you unstuck (like I was).
+There's a few tricky jumps and corners on the various loops and it can bring you unstuck (like I was).

 Be sensitive to the environment.
 If it's wet and the track is cutting up, then pull out and come back another day.

 Make sure you set your expectations when you set off down here ...
 This isn't another MTB Park like Glenorchy and Clarence.
 There's just 2kms of track down here, it's mostly one way, and an average rider can probably get around it all in around 10 minutes.